 Many people believe the product is like natural marijuana, but in reality, it is much more dangerous.
 Synthetic marijuana, commonly known as K-2 or Spice, is actually made from dried plant material and herbs that are sprayed with synthetic cannabinoids.
 The cannabinoids are part of a drug group called new psychoactive substances and are highly addictive – they produce similar effects to the natural THC found in marijuana but affect brain receptors much differently.
 According to a study conducted in 2008, synthetic cannabinoids are often found to be 100 times stronger than THC.

-If marijuana use is legal in my state, does that mean synthetic marijuana is, too?
+If some form of cannabis is legal in my state, does that mean synthetic versions are, too?

-Even if marijuana is legal for recreational or medical use in your state, synthetic marijuana is not included in those state laws.
+Even if marijuana is legal for recreational or medical use in your state, manufactured strains are not included in those state laws.
 Distribution and possession are illegal in all 50 states – synthetic marijuana was formally banned by the Drug Enforcement Agency (DEA) in 2013.
 It is a Class I drug and distribution is a federal crime.

 Will synthetic marijuana display in a standard drug screening panel?

 No – standard 5-panel tests look for the presence of THC, which is absent in synthetic products.
 However, testing for the chemicals used to form synthetic cannabinoids is possible.
 Oral fluid testing can detect synthetic marijuana up to 24 hours after use, with detection up to 30 days for urine testing.